U.S. Taxes for Americans in Brazil – What Expats Need to Know

 The Tax Samaritan country guide to US expat tax in Brazil is intended to provide a general review of the tax environment of Brazil and how that will impact your U.S. expatriate tax return as a U.S. Expat In Brazil.

-As a U.S. taxpayer, all worldwide income is subject to taxation and reporting and for most expatriates you are required to file a U.S. tax return on an annual basis due on April 15 each year (June 15 if you are residing overseas on the April 15 deadline).
-The tax treatment for different classes of income can vary greatly from Brazil and the U.S. For example, certain benefits may be tax free or excluded from taxable income in the Brazil, but in the U.S. these benefits are likely to be non-qualified benefits that are subject to being included as taxable income in U.S. As such, there are a number of considerations related to US expat tax in Brazil and this brief article will address a few of those considerations.
+As a U.S. taxpayer, all worldwide income is subject to taxation and reporting.
+For most expatriates you are required to file a U.S. tax return on an annual basis due on April 15 each year (June 15 if you are residing overseas on the April 15 deadline, with further extensions available).
+The tax treatment for different classes of income can vary greatly between Brazil and the U.S. For example, certain benefits may be tax-free or excluded from taxable income in Brazil, but in the U.S., these may be non-qualified and subject to inclusion as taxable income.
+As such, there are a number of considerations related to US expat tax in Brazil, and this brief article will address several of those key points.

 Brazil Expat Income Taxes